โš›๏ธ

 Net Force

-The single resultant force obtained by adding all individual force vectors acting on an object, accounting for direction.
+The single resultant force obtained by vector addition of all individual forces acting on an object, which alone determines the object's acceleration according to Newton's.

 Prerequisites: